Big Sur Elopement Guide (2025) | From A Local

 Big Sur Elopement Photographer | Evynn LeValley Photography

 I hope this Big Sur elopement guide eases your anxiety about planning a destination intimate wedding.
-Keep in mind that Big Sur experiences very limited cell service, so prepare yourself for reduced usage of your cell phone compared to what you are currently accustomed to.
+Keep in mind that Big Sur experiences very limited cell service, so be prepared for reduced cell phone usage compared to what you’re currently accustomed to.
 As a third-generation native of the Monterey Peninsula with over a decade of experience photographing Big Sur elopements, I am here to help.
-Big Sur elopements and micro weddings have always been my favorite to photograph.
+Big Sur elopements and micro-weddings have always been my favorite things to photograph.
 It’s such an honor to capture love stories in such an intimate way.
 Please feel free to reach out to me to discuss your elopement or intimate wedding.